ammaryasir-tp/10P-ReadMe-Template/Readme-FE.md

 ### Installing
 * How/where to download your program
 * Any modifications needed to be made to files/folders
-* Get a free API Key at https://example.com

 * Clone the repo
   ```sh
   git clone https://github.com/your_username_/Project-Name.git